Adapters

 });

-As you may see in this yoga adapter is responsible for:
+As you can see, this Yoga adapter is responsible for: